Ranawaqas323421/terraform-S3-bucket/README.md

 🏗️ Architecture

-The project follows a reusable module-based approach:
+The project follows a reusable module-based Terraform architecture:

+                    Terraform
+                        │
+                        ▼
               environments/dev
                         │
+                        │
                         ▼
                    S3 Module
                         │
+                        │
                         ▼
                  AWS S3 Bucket
+                        │
+          ┌─────────────┼─────────────┐
+          ▼             ▼             ▼
+     Versioning    Encryption    Public Access
+                                    Blocking

-The environments/dev configuration calls the reusable S3 module and passes environment-specific values such as the bucket name, tags, versioning status, and encryption type.
+The dev environment uses the reusable S3 module and provides environment-specific configuration.

+🔧 How It Works

+The development environment calls the S3 module:

+module "s3" {
+  source = "../../module/s3"

+  bucket_name       = var.bucket_name
+  bucket_tags       = var.bucket_tags
+  versioning_status = var.versioning_status
+  Encryption        = var.Encryption
+}

+The module is responsible for creating and configuring the S3 bucket.

-🔧 S3 Configuration
+🔐 S3 Security Configuration

-The S3 bucket is configured with the following security features:
+The S3 bucket includes multiple security configurations.

-Versioning
+🔄 Versioning

-S3 bucket versioning is enabled.
+Bucket versioning is enabled:

 versioning_status = "Enabled"

-Versioning helps keep multiple versions of objects and can help recover from accidental changes or deletions.
+Versioning allows multiple versions of objects to be maintained and can help recover from accidental changes or deletions.

-Server-Side Encryption
+🔒 Server-Side Encryption

-The bucket uses AES256 server-side encryption.
+The project uses AES256 server-side encryption:

 Encryption = "AES256"

+This provides encryption for objects stored in the S3 bucket.

-Public Access Blocking
+🛡️ Public Access Blocking

-The project blocks public access to the S3 bucket:
+Public access to the S3 bucket is blocked using:

 block_public_acls       = true
 block_public_policy     = true